MherMnatsakanyan03/tsunami_lab/docs/user-doc/source/overview.rst

    #. possible inputs for :code:`STATE_BOTTOM` are "open" or "closed"
    #. input for :code:`STAION` is the path, where you want the station-data to be saved to
    #. input for :code:`RESOLUTION` is a number by which the size of all arrays will be divided by to save some space while writing
+   #.
+When checkpointing, you need to change the `checkpoint_timer`-variable inside :code:`main.cpp`, depending on when you need to set a checkpoint.
+If a checkpoint-file exists (a not-empty "checkpoints"-folder), the system will automatically try to continue from that checkpoint.